 The contingent forward purchase contract is subject to conditions, including that Monroe Capital consents to our initial business combination.
 Monroe Capital granting its consent to our initial business combination is entirely within its sole discretion.
 Accordingly, if it does not consent to our proposed initial business combination, it will not be obligated to purchase the units.
 Please see the risk factor entitled "In evaluating a prospective target business for our initial business combination, our management may rely on the availability of the funds from the sale of the contingent forward purchase securities to be used as part of the consideration to the sellers in the initial business combination.
-If the sale of the contingent forward purchase securities fails to close, we may lack sufficient funds to consummate our initial business combination." for additional information.
-Provided that Monroe Capital consents to our initial business combination, we have also agreed to provide Monroe Capital with a right of first refusal to provide up to 51% of any necessary debt financing in connection with our initial business combination and to act as lead agent and arranger in connection thereto.
+If the sale of the contingent forward purchase securities fails to close, we may lack sufficient funds to consummate our initial business combination, we have also agreed to provide Monroe Capital with a right of first refusal to provide up to 51% of any necessary debt financing in connection with our initial business combination and to act as lead agent and arranger in connection thereto.